 From then on the “Brazilians of Europe” became the romantics’ team of choice, gloriously fulfilling their destiny in Paris two years later by carrying off the Henri Delaunay trophy in the Parc des Prince.
 By 1986, with legs which were two years older, and with bodies in some cases beginning to show signs of battle fatigue, France faced the West Germans in a World Cup semi-final once more, this time in Mexico.

 This game was more than just a rematch, though, and it was more than a victory for the prosaic over the protean, as it has since crudely come to be known.
 Sure enough it carried with it the baggage of Seville: the myopia of referee Charles Corver and the brutality of Schumacher, but it also prefigured the end of an epoch in European football.
 An era of romance, free-flowing football and technical virtuosity gave way to an altogether more pedestrian age, where the more defensive ideals of the pressing game became the vogue among the continent’s leading coaches.

 France had arrived at the 1986 finals without the last minute dramas associated with their passage to the previous World Cups in 1978 and in 1982.
 A comfortable 2-0 win over Yugoslavia in November 1985 had ensured the journey to Mexico did not have the kind of heart in mouth quality associated with the final qualifier with Bulgaria in November 1977, or with the usurpation of Holland as the neutrals’ favourites in the Parc des Princes en route to Spain four years later.

-Against Malta, away from home in December 1984, they went a goal down inside ten minutes, until Klaus Allofs and Karl-Heinz Forster struck back to finish an edgy encounter 3-2 in their side’s favour.
-With Karl-Heinz Rummenigge not fully fit, and with neither Rudi Völler nor Pierre Littbarski operating at 100%, the West Germans had gambled on their attacking options before setting off for Central America.
+Against Malta, away from home in December 1984, they went a goal down inside 10 minutes, until Klaus Allofs and Karl-Heinz Forster struck back to finish an edgy encounter 3-2 in their side’s favour.
+With Karl-Heinz Rummenigge not fully fit, and with neither Rudi Völler nor Pierre Littbarski operating at 100 percent, the West Germans had gambled on their attacking options before setting off for North America.